metabrainz/bookbrainz-user-guide/docs/style/entities/work.md

 3. It is a translation:<br>
         * Example: [Alice i eventyrland](https://bookbrainz.org/work/50437b54-68db-4c26-871a-23d1546758d7) is a translation of [Alice's Adventures in Wonderland](https://bookbrainz.org/work/337a8c0a-3574-404e-abb5-df606cc36109)

-* Usually we do not create works for simple introductions, prefaces and forewords.<br>
-To register that an author wrote an introduction or foreword to a novel, you can simply use the "Author wrote introduction for Edition" relationship.
-However, since more details cannot yet be captured that way, if needed, you can create a separate Work entity to capture those details, or write them in the edition's Annotation.
- Say the introduction is denoted with emphasis (for example "Foreword by XXXXX" on the cover), contains more literary content or is a whole essay in itself, or otherwise has notable literary or historical value."<br>
-        * Example:

-* How big is a thing before it is a work?<br>
-Like, is a sentence by Famous Author that is put in the pretext of a lot of Books a "work" in and of itself?<br>
-Answer: NO. However, we should clarify that it is not about length but more about conceptual "content": for example a haiku is very short but would deserve a work.<br>
-Might link to notes about quotations/excerpts as well (wait could this be handled by quotations?! e.g. "contains quotation by {author}" i.e. a new rel??)

 ### When is a work considered different from another work?

 A work is different from another work if it is distinctly _different_, like adaptations, translations, rewritings, and so on.<br>
 A work is not a separate one if there are only minor spelling corrections or typographical changes (these aren't on the level of conceptional changes, only edit(orial) ones).

+How big is a thing before it counts as a work?<br>
+* Like, is a sentence by Famous Author that is put in the pretext of a lot of Books a "work" in and of itself?<br>
+* Answer: NO. However, we should clarify that it is not about length but more about conceptual "content": for example a haiku is very short but would deserve a work.<br>
+Might link to notes about quotations/excerpts as well (wait could this be handled by quotations?! e.g. "contains quotation by {author}" i.e. a new rel??)

 Usually divisions like chapters are considered integral to the work and not distinct from it.
 While poems, essays, articles and short stories *are* considered distinct.<br>
  * Example: (any book with chapters will do)
  * Example: (any book with it's poems linked as works will do)
  * However, sometimes things are more complex: (counter examples, graveyard book and girl with all the gifts): [^1]

+Usually we do not create works for simple introductions, prefaces and forewords.<br>
+* To register that an author wrote an introduction or foreword to a novel, you can simply use the "Author wrote introduction for Edition" relationship.
+However, since more details cannot yet be captured that way, if needed, you can create a separate Work entity to capture those details, or write them in the edition's Annotation.
+* Say the introduction is denoted with emphasis (for example "Foreword by XXXXX" on the cover), contains more literary content or is a whole essay in itself, or otherwise has notable literary or historical value."<br>
+        * Example:

 ### More about translations